November 5 – November 11, 2021

 Lamberson is the award-winning author of 15 books, and has directed eight feature films, among them the cult classic Slime City, Johnny Gruesome, and the upcoming Widow’s Point.
 Scioli works for Ominous Press, a global entertainment brand creating cutting edge content in publishing, gaming, and film.
 Over the years these friends have built a reputation as festival directors who care about the filmmakers whose work they screen, for fostering a spirit of camaraderie among attending filmmakers, and for drawing attention to the Buffalo-Niagara film community.
 They believe films should be presented on a single large screen so that festival goers never have to choose between films.

 For their 10th year as festival directors, Lamberson and Scioli intend to take Buffalo Dreams to an even higher level.
 Since it inception, Buffalo Dreams has run every November, after the Halloween rush.
-In 2019, the festival will run for seven days during the summer, from Friday, August 23rd – Thursday, August 29th.
-For the first time, visiting filmmakers will be able to enjoy the City of Buffalo (including a revitalized downtown and waterfront) in warm weather, rather than brave the cold November rains.
-The new dates will mean a compressed submissions period this year.
+In 2021, the festival will run for seven days during the fall, from Friday, November 5th – Thursday, November 11th.

 Buffalo Dreams screens Micro-Shorts (7 mins or less), Short Films (8 – 30 mins), Short Features (31 – 74 mins) and Features (75 mins and longer).
 The festival also runs an Unproduced Screenplay competition (feature length only).